true-async/php-true-async-rfc/basic.md

 a `Scope` or always create a coroutine in the global scope, as **Java Loom** and **Kotlin** do.

-However, this approach would lose the ability to create zones of responsibility, where the framework code controls the user code, hiding implementation details.
+However, explicit task creation in the global scope is prohibited by the rules of this RFC, as it is considered an **antipattern** that is well-studied.

+The ability to control the default `Scope` for `spawn` allows frameworks to manage user code by enforcing common rules.
-While this division is not perfect, it feels natural for the **Web-Server** pattern, where the framework controls request handling, and the user code implements business logic.
+While this division is not perfect, it feels natural for the **Web-Server** pattern,
+where the framework controls request handling, and the user code implements business logic.

 **Pros and Cons**: